 Need more details?
 Visit our Porcelain-fused-to-metal Crowns page.

-You can expect a dental crown (PFM or all-metal) to cost in the neighborhood of $700 to $1300, with all-ceramic crowns costing about 10 to 20% more.
+You can expect a PFM or all-metal crown to cost around 10 to 20% less than an all-ceramic.
 (Cost estimates for dental caps. - By type.)

 a) If dental insurance is involved ...